voloviq/meta-licheepizero/README.md

 	- sunxi_mali is probably not working
 	- rootfs-resize not working (SD CARD size can be resized manualy)
 	- no wiringpi or similar library to driver GPIO in C code
-	- discover problem when wifi connected to access point (probably some drivers problems).
-Nevertheless wifi works.
+	- discover problem when WiFi connected to access point (probably some drivers problems).
+Nevertheless WiFi works.